mentice/docker-jobber/README.md

 A log file of the job's execution is also written to the image.
 The log file can be useful when trying to determine what went wrong with a job (especially for remote jobs).
 Additional meta data in the form of Docker LABELS are written linking the result image to the code and data images from which it was created.
-This provides the complete provenance for each job enabling reproducible results.
+This provides the complete provenance for each job, enabling reproducible results.

 # Installation
-You'll need [Docker](www.docker.com/get-started) of course, then install the `jobber` command using pip (Docker Jobber requires Python3):
+You'll need [Docker](www.docker.com/get-started) of course, then install the `jobber` command using pip (Docker Jobber requires [Python3](https://www.python.org/)):

 ```
 pip install docker-jobber